xguerin/minima.l/docs/manual/Modules.md

 atom_t lisp_cons(const atom_t a, const atom_t b);
 atom_t lisp_conc(const atom_t a, const atom_t b);
 ```
+Both functions consume their arguments as those are often created for the sole
+purpose of being `cons`'d or `conc`'d.

 #### Deallocation

 Atom values must be manually deallocated using the `X(...)` macro defined in the